The strange case of the entity Gordon Davis

 Significant coincidences

 The coincidences between the events of Davis' life and the communications of Gordon entity were truly remarkable: first of all Davis married in 1920, and actually had a 5 year old son when Soal went to visit him.
 But at the time of their last train meeting he had no marriage project in sight, so Soal – who also believed him dead – could not know anything about his wife or son in January 1922.
 Davis always referred to his child by calling him kiddie, he never used more common expressions like my son or my boy.
-His wife was very fond of flowers, which her husband gifted her very often, and loved the countryside.
+His wife was very fond of flowers, which Gordon gifted her very often, and loved the countryside.
 Soal noticed that in the living room where he was received there were many flowers arranged in a pleasant way, more than are usually placed in homes.
 The memories about geography disputes and harpoons reported in the sittings were fully confirmed by Davis, who well remembered both the frequent discussions with Mr. Histed (the geography teacher), and his hobby of collecting, since a young age, all kinds of weapons, including spears, harpoons and boomerangs, which he sometimes brought to school and became the subject of lessons.
 All details and references to the Eastern Esplanade house were correct, including the description of a picture with a road and a stream in the middle of two high hills.
 On the mantelpiece of the dining room (which was accessed by descending a few steps) there were two brass candlesticks, placed there only for decorative purposes (the house was in fact equipped with electric lighting), and on the piano, inside a vase, there was a statuette of a kingfisher placed on a black pedestal provided with holes, which could be used for the insertion of flower stalks.

 Davis had taken possession of the candlesticks before the war, and the kingfisher statuette had been bought in London in 1921, but many of the paintings hanging on the walls had been chosen and purchased on a date after January 1922.
 Soal was also curious to know if when Davis had visited his future home for the first time, on 6th January 1922, he had an idea about the future furniture, but his friend told him that at that time only he had seen the house, while his wife did not see it until a few months later, and for some time they both had been undecided about the destination of the rooms, situated on two floors, before even thinking about how to furnish them.
 Moreover, in January 1922 the house was in poor condition, and to make it habitable had to be repaired and cleaned up.
 Finally, he preferred watercolor paintings, and it was only by chance that he later acquired some oil seascapes, a kind of painting he had never been interested in before.